 - 1/1,000 – subject leaping or jumping

-Now let’s have a more detailed look at camera settings for pictures of dancers.
+Now let’s get into my dance photography tips with a more detailed look at camera settings for pictures of dancers.

 Freezing motion in dance portraits